voxel51/fiftyone/docs/source/brain.rst

   examples to train on in your data and for visualizing common modes of the data.

+* :ref:`Leaky Splits <brain-image-leaky-splits>`:
+  Often when sourcing data en masse, duplicates and near duplicates can slip through the cracks.
+The FiftyOne Brain offers a *leaky-splits check* that can be used to find potential leaks between dataset splits.
+These splits can be misleading when evaluating a model, giving an overly optimistic measure for the quality of training.

 .. note::

     Check out the :ref:`tutorials page <tutorials>` for detailed examples